COVID-19 Vaccination Eligibility

 - are registered with a GP in England

-If you cannot access the pass and you need it to travel, then please access the foreign travel advice information on the gov.uk website: Foreign travel advice – GOV.UK (www.gov.uk) or contact the airline you will be flying with.
+If you cannot access the pass and you need it to travel, then please call 119 in the first instance.
+You can also access the foreign travel advice information on the gov.uk website: Foreign travel advice – GOV.UK (www.gov.uk) or contact the airline you will be flying with.

 |What you need to get a pass||When you can get a pass|